 In terms of leadership Penninx has been able to weld a highly successful research group.
-With her relatively young age (48) Penninx shows that different roles (work, family) can be combined in such a way that outstanding scientific performance is possible.
-She is one of the role models for young (female) scientists: 90% of her past (n=51) and present (n=15) PhD-students are <35 years of age and 70% is female.
-As a member of the KNAW Young Academy she became involved in science policy and continues this with management positions in the Amsterdam Neuroscience, and the Amsterdam Public Health Research Institutes.
+With her relatively young age (50) Penninx shows that different roles (work, family) can be combined in such a way that outstanding scientific performance is possible.
+She is a role model for young (female) scientists: 90% of her past (n=51) and present (n=14) PhD-students are <35 years of age and 70% is female.
+As member of the KNAW Young Academy she became involved in science policy and continues this with management positions in the Amsterdam Neuroscience and Amsterdam Public Health Research Institutes.

 - She has first- or senior-authored papers in e.g. Archives of General Psychiatry, JAMA (Psychiatry), Molecular Psychiatry, BMC Medicine and Lancet Psychiatry confirming the impact of mental health on somatic and public health outcomes across the life span.
 On these topics, she has regularly written invited authoritative reviews for e.g. BMC Medicine (2013), Lancet Psychiatry (2015, 2017) and Neuroscience and Biobehavioral Reviews (2016).
-Penninx served on the Editorial Boards of 3 Journals (e.g. International Journal of Behavioural Medicine), and is currently on the Editorial Board of Lancet Psychiatry.
+She recently first-authored a Lancet seminar paper on Anxiety disorders, and was commissioner and co-author on the Lancet paper by the World Psychiatric Association – Lancet commission on depression.
+Penninx is currently on the Editorial Board of Journal of Affective Disorder (Editor-in-Chief of special issue) and of Lancet Psychiatry.

 - She has many ongoing international collaborations such as with the Psychiatric Genomics and the ENIGMA neuroimaging consortia involving over >50 international groups.
 She is member of the European Psychiatric Association, the European College of Neuropsychopharmacology, the Society of Biological Psychiatry, the International Society of Psychoneuroendocrinology and the American Psychosomatic Medicine Association.
-She serves at the executive committee of the International Society of Affective Disorders.
-She is member of Scientific Advisory Boards of the Dutch Depression Society and the German ‘Stiftung Deutsche Depressionhilfe’.
+She is member of Scientific Advisory Board of the Dutch Depression Society.
 In addition, she served on national and international review panels (e.g. NWO committees, Dutch Health Council, German Research Network on Psychiatric Disease, Danish Lundbeck Research Foundation, Swiss Research Foundation).